ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONEachRowWithProgress {#jsoneachrowwithprogress}
 ## JSONStringEachRowWithProgress {#jsonstringeachrowwithprogress}

-Differs from JSONEachRow/JSONStringEachRow in that ClickHouse will also yield progress information as JSON objects.
+Differs from `JSONEachRow`/`JSONStringEachRow` in that ClickHouse will also yield progress information as JSON values.

 ```json
 {"row":{"'hello'":"hello","multiply(42, number)":"0","range(5)":[0,1,2,3,4]}}